Best BOB Punching Bags Reviewed

 - Must Wear Gloves

 This one isn't really a BOB bag, but it is a great alternative.
-Aqua is known for their water filled speed bags.
+Aqua is known for its water punching bags.
 The Bruiser is a slightly different take on a body opponent bag.
 While it still allows you to practice more realistic head and body shots it’s also portable and comes with everything you need to get started.
 Excellent for indoor and outdoor use, you can practice where ever inspiration takes you.
 Feeling less inspired than you thought?
 That’s OK, simply drain it, move to a new spot, and refill to continue your training.Read more

 Obviously, the whole point of a body opponent bag is the realistic training that it offers.
 When it comes to the Aqua Bruiser, once filled, this bag gives you the shape of a head and torso but without the base.
-The base unit can inhibit training, especially when working in close to the dummy.
+The base unit can inhibit training, especially when working close to the dummy.
 The hanging realistic opportunity this bag gives you is awesome and you won’t have to worry about a misplaced foot making you lose your footing.

 Shackle + Hose Attachment